Melkrewi/Structural_variants_detection/README.md

 ```
 ## Read alignment

-Align the reads using NGMLR (you could also use minimap2):
+Align the reads using NGMLR:
 ```
 module load anaconda3/2024.03_deb12 ## This line and the next depend on what version of anaconda are installed on your cluster source ~/activate_anaconda3_2024.03_deb12.txt